What is the most challenging aspect of your job?

 What is one thing you would like readers to take away from this article?

 Everything helps.
 Any way you can help, helps.
 Even if it’s a pair of socks you can give once a month.
 People have been asking for about 40 pairs of socks a month here and you’ve just contributed to that.
 Everything makes a real difference to people.
-You know sometimes after you donate to something it’s out of your mind and you don’t think it goes anywhere?
+You know sometimes after you donate to something it’s out of your mind and you don’t think it goes anywhere.
 It does go somewhere and it is helpful and it is appreciated.
 People are so grateful.
 So never feel like anything you do is too small.

 What are some ways that people can help support the work of WDDC?

 Money, donations and time.
 We can always use money to get things we need, we can always use the things donated to distribute to people who need it, and we can always use people’s time if they want to come in and help.
+Watch the video below and learn more about the Women's Daytime Drop-In Center here.